Swasti-B/FAT-32-file-system/README.md

 # FAT-32 file system.
-Operating system assignment assigned by: Professor Trevor Bakker
+Operating system assignment
+Assigned by: Professor Trevor Bakker

 The program is written in C and has the implementation of a user space shell application that is capable of interpreting a FAT32 file system image.
 It supports/performs the following commands on a FAT32 image: